 I Just got back from visiting my gallery representation in London, England.
 Belgravia Gallery just relocated from Mayfair in London to a castle in Chinthurst Hill, London.
 This was intended for clients to get a better idea what sculptures and paintings can look like in a luxury living environment.
 This castle was built by Edwin Lutyens, the greatest British architect of the twentieth century.
-I feel honoured to have my work represented in such a beautiful place and I love working with Belgravia Gallery.
+I feel honoured to have my work represented in such a beautiful place.

 I’m taking part in a group exhibition at a prominent new gallery that is just opening in Vancouver called Elan Fine Art.